poetsgig/pg-featured-img/readme.txt

 == How to Show in Posts and Pages ==

+Some themes already support featured image by default, like GeneratePress, Sela or TwentySixteen.
+If your theme does not support featured image:

-1. Make sure your theme supports shortcode.
-In your functions.php file, check if the following code is present.
+1. In your functions.php file, check if the following code is present.
+If it is not there, you have to add the code.

+/* Add featured image support*/ add_theme_support( 'post-thumbnails' );

 Note that any change to your functions php is preferred to be done on a child theme.
 To create a child theme, refer to these posts: https://poetsgig.com/2017/07/how-to-create-a-wordpress-child-theme/ and https://developer.wordpress.org/themes/advanced-topics/child-themes/

-/* Add shortcode support*/
-add_filter('‘widget_text', 'do_shortcode');
+2. After you setup the PG Featured Image widget, save the settings.
+You will see a "do_widget" name at the bottom of the widget, similar to below:

+[do_widget id=pg_featured_img-3]

-2. Use the plugin "amr shortcode any widget".
+To display the PG Featured Image widget anywhere on the post or  page, use the plugin "amr shortcode any widget".
 You can download the plugin here: https://wordpress.org/plugins/amr-shortcode-any-widget/

-After you setup a PG Featured Image widget, save the settings.
-You will see a do_widget name at the bottom of the widget, similar to below:

-[do_widget id=pg_featured_img-3]

-There are two wats to show featured image in posts and pages:
+There are two ways to show featured image in posts and pages:

 2.1 Add the do_widget code to your post or page PHP template files.
 2.2 Add the code directly inside the post, WP Admin dashboard > Posts > Edit Post; or you can also add in a page, WP Admin dashboard > Pages > Edit Page.
 Put the code wherever you want the featured image to be displayed.